kexiZeroing/kexiZeroing.github.io/src/blog/react-hooks-clone-and-related-concepts.md

 It will only increment the count by 1, despite the three calls.
 React state updates are async and batched so it will re-render only once.
 All three `setCount` are looking at the state of count on the same loop, so all of them see that count is 0 and all of them change it to 1.
 You're just setting it to 1 three times.
 If it was `setCount(c => c + 1)` then the result is 3.

+When something can be calculated from the existing props or state, don’t put it in state.
+Instead, calculate it during rendering.

 ### JSX Basics

 ```js